Six dead, 30 missing in Germany as houses collapse in floods | Science-Environment

 Six dead, 30 missing in Germany as houses collapse in floods

-Flooding in western Germany has left six people dead and many missing, and caused at least six houses to collapse.
-Police said on Thursday that four people were dead and 30 missing around the wine-growing hub of Ahrweiler, south of Bonn, after the Ahr river, which flows into the Rhine, burst its banks, bringing down the houses.
+Police said four people had died and 30 were missing around the wine-growing hub of Ahrweiler, south of Bonn, after the Ahr river, which flows into the Rhine, burst its banks and brought down the houses.
+Around 50 were stranded on roofs, and more houses were at risk of collapse.

 - Country: